Last Updated: September 30, 2024

 Relationships

-Pete Rose's first wife was Karolyn Englehardt, and they were wed in 1964.
-Over the course of their relationship, they had two children before divorcing in 1980.
+Pete Rose's first wife was Karolyn Englehardt, and they wed in 1964.
+They had two children before divorcing in 1980.
 Two years prior, Rose was named as the father of Morgan Erin Rubio in a paternity suit.
 Pete married again in 1984 to Carol J. Woliung.
 The pair had two children together before divorcing in 2011.

 Gambling